 Online marketing for law firms and lawyers has become something of a topic of discussion among marketing consultants in recent years.
 Law firm marketing can be quite expensive, and this often prevents small or start-up firms from making the most of their marketing budgets.

-Instead of throwing money at marketing blindly, you should think carefully to make sure that you are getting the most value out of your efforts.
+Slinky Digital advise that instead of throwing money at digital marketing blindly, you should think carefully to make sure that you are getting the most value out of your efforts.
 You need to market to your strengths, and the following 5 tips should help you do just that:

 - Employ Someone To Do The Things You Can’t